CiiAT - Canadian International Institute of Art Therapy

 104 Attachment Informed Psychotherapy

-This course provides a comprehensive overview of an attachment-informed art therapy model with a focus on dyadic work between children and caregivers, as well as adolescents and adults.
-Students will learn about the art therapy process as a vehicle for changing internal working models; creating a secure base in the therapeutic relationship with clients; formulating and processing relationship experiences; transference and countertransference; and working with different attachment styles or patterns, including insecure and conflicted.
+This course provides an overview of an attachment-informed art therapy model focused on dyadic work with children, caregivers, adolescents, and adults.
+Students will learn to use art therapy to change internal working models, build a secure therapeutic base, process relationship experiences, and work with various attachment styles, including insecure and conflicted.

 105 Art Therapy with Families